bayfrontmedia/bones/docs/install/manual.md

 ```

 > **NOTE:** Be sure to define a cryptographically secure app key for the APP_KEY variable.

+Once Bones is installed, you can use the `php bones install:key` command to replace `SECURE_APP_KEY` with a valid key,
-One can be created using the `php bones key:create` command once Bones is installed.
+or you can use the `php bones make:key` command to generate a key you can define manually.

+**Once an app key is defined, it should never be changed.**

 ### Add required config file